marygracemoesta/R-User-Guide/Databricks_Architecture_Overview/Architecture.md

 The architecture here is quite simple - a single virtual machine in the cloud with [Databricks Runtime](DBRlink).
 While Spark is inaccessible in this architecture, you can still use many of the benefits of Databricks: RStudio, Notebooks, Libraries, and [DBFS](https://github.com/marygracemoesta/R-User-Guide/blob/master/Databricks_Architecture_Overview/DBFS.md#dbfs) as the persistent storage layer.

 ## Cluster Computing with Spark and R
 When the size of your data will no longer fit in memory on a single node, it's time to turn to Spark.
 Spark is a distributed, in memory processing engine with a rich functionality for data engineering and data science that can scale to petabytes of data.
 Luckily for R users, there are two APIs for accessing Spark - `SparkR` and `sparklyr`.
-For now we will focus on the common architecture between the two, but if you want more detail on the differences between the two see [this section](linktocome).
+For now we will focus on the common architecture between the two, but if you want more detail on the differences between them see [this section](linktocome).

 ### Spark Architecture